hpc2n/sphinx-lesson-template/content/motivation.rst

 That is,

- - the block row and column updates are dependent on the diagonal block,
+ - the block row and column updates are dependent on the computed diagonal block,
  - the trailing matrix updates are dependent on the block row and column updates, and
  - the next diagonal block is dependent on one of the trailing matrix updates.

+Real-world task graph
+"""""""""""""""""""""

 We can represent these tasks and the related tasks dependencies using a task graph:

 .. figure:: img/lu_task_graph.png